zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 6. **AI refines:** Optimizes toward human-defined criteria
 7. **Human completes:** Takes responsibility, claims authorship, releases

-In this model, AI is tool—sophisticated, powerful, but tool.
+In this model, AI is tool, sophisticated, powerful, but tool.
 The creative act remains human.
 The meaning remains human.
 The transformation remains human.

 ## 6.6 — The Danger of Ceding the Interior